IceHe/lib/mac/shortcuts/jetbrains.md

 - `⌘ k` Prev Method
 - `⌘ e` Recent Files
 - `⌘ ⇧ E` Recently Edited Files
-- `⌘ ⇧ T` Test Subject : Jump to Test for current file | Create Test for it
+- `⌘ ⇧ T` Test Subject: Jump to Test for current file | Create Test for it
 - _`⌘ u` Super Class or Interface_
 - _`⌘ ↑` Navigation Bar_
 - `⌘ 1~9` Jump to the specified Tool Window | Hide it